-Alkaligrass - a lawn choice for salty situations
+Alkaligrass - a Lawn Choice for Salty Situations

 Alkaligrass has five times the salt tolerance of bluegrass, can provide good turf quality, has the appearance of fine fescue, and can tolerate a range of mowing heights.
 Although it will grow with as little as 15 inches of moisture, this grass performs well in wet situations.
 It is low maintenance and particularly useful near roadsides where road salts accumulate.
 In low salt soils, alkaligrass is not competitive with weeds and other grasses and has poor shade tolerance.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!